 2. After registering, please send an email to email@example.com with the following information:

 - School and grade level

-3. Confirm and accept registration via from email@example.com which you will receive once you’ve registered (email will be sent to the address you used to create account).
+3. Confirm and accept registration via email from firstname.lastname@example.org which you will receive once you’ve registered (email will be sent to the address you used to create account).

 If you are using a Lynch School Voucher

 Voucher participants - To take this course as a non-degree student and receive 1 graduate credit please click here.

 Purchase Order payments are possible.
 Please contact the Professional & Continuing Education team at email@example.com.